 All tenant new construction or remodeling projects requiring connection to Port power, water (hot and cold), natural gas, or any other utility require a tenant supplied meter.

-The meter(s) must be connected to the direct digital control (DDC) or power monitoring system by the second week after NTP.
+Seattle-Tacoma International Airport TENANT IMPROVEMENT DESIGN AND CONSTRUCTION PROCESS MANUAL The meter(s) must be connected to the direct digital control (DDC) or power monitoring system prior to final inspections and occupancy.
 After the tenant contractor installs, calibrates, and commissions the meter(s), they request an inspection.